PSP-Archive/PSPRadio/PSP/PSPRadio/readme.txt

 -------------
-1-Download the correct package for your firmware: -f1.0 or -f1.5 2-Choose an iconset directory, you can choose from: halfast_iconset, handojin_iconset and mrpochi_iconset.
+1-Download the correct package for your firmware: -f1.0 or -f1.5 2-Choose an iconset directory, you can choose from: halfastII-iconset, handojin-iconset, harbringer-iconset and mrpochi-iconset.
-3-Copy the contents of the version directory ("PSPRadio" for v1.0 or "PSPRadio                        1" and "PSPRAD~2%" for v1.5) to your PSP under "PSP\GAME\".
+3-Copy the contents of the version directory ("PSPRadio" for v1.0 or "PSPRadio" and "PSPRadio%" for v1.5) to your PSP under "\PSP\GAME\".

 Note: